 I am a Research Scholar in Economics at the Becker Friedman Institute for Research in Economics and the Department of Economics at the University of Chicago.
+I co-organize the Summer Institute on Field Experiments.

 I began my studies at Bocconi University, where I received a B.Sc. and M.Sc. in Economics and Social Sciences.
 I have received my Ph.D. training in Economics at the Interdisciplinary Center for Economic Science, George Mason University and at the Gate Lab, CNRS, and I hold a Ph.D. in Economics from the University of Lyon.